 All accommodations are with included breakfast, mostly continental breakfast (tea, coffee, milk, bread, butter, jam).
 Two dinners in Evisa are also included, based on local specialities, including a starter, a main course and a dessert.
 For your picnic lunches, there are grocery stores available to purchase your picnic for the following day.
 At certain hotels, they can be provided at a supplement (payable on the spot).

 Difficulty & terrain

 Unlike the GR20 (considered the most difficult trek in Europe), for this itinerary, we have chosen routes that will appeal to the averagely experienced walker.
 The nature of the terrain presents little technical difficulty, but some previous hillwalking experience will be useful.
 The ascents will vary from 400 m to 800 m altitude gain per day (read more about difficulty grades).
 We provide you with a Travel Dossier complete with an IGN map and Topo guide.
-During your hike, 24-hour phone assistance will also be able to answer all your questions and, if necessary, give you useful tips for the smooth running of your stay.
-We strongly advise you to follow only marked trails and never try to shorten the path through the unknown and unmarked terrain.
+During your hike, phone assistance will also be able to answer all your questions and, if necessary, give you useful tips for the smooth running of your stay.
+We strongly advise you to follow only marked trails and never try to shorten the path through unknown and unmarked terrain.

 When to go